dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

 #### 9. For long forms, use page breaks.

-When someone encounters a huge form, it can feel overwhelming, and deter them from even starting.
+When someone encounters a huge form, it can feel overwhelming and deter them from even starting.
 Make your form more approachable by grouping related fields into sections, and devoting a single page to each section.

 #### 10. Instead of asking your respondents to skip sections, use rules instead.